Festival of Joy 2025

 View of concert

-8 May 2024 marks the 79th anniversary of the unconditional surrender of the German Wehrmacht.
-On this day, the Mauthausen Committee Austria (MKÖ) is organising the Festival of Joy for the twelfth time in memory of the victims and the joy of liberation from the Nazi reign of terror.
+8 May 2025 marks the 80th anniversary of the unconditional surrender of the German Wehrmacht and the official end of the Second World War in Europe.
+The Mauthausen Committee Austria (MKÖ) is organising the Festival of Joy on Heldenplatz in Vienna on this day for the thirteenth time in memory of the victims and to mark the joy of liberation from the Nazi reign of terror.

-The Festival of Joy 2024 will take place on May 8, 2024 at 7:30 pm at Heldenplatz in Vienna.
-This year's Festival of Joy will once again be streamed internationally and with English subtitles on the online platforms of the Mauthausen Committee Austria and broadcast throughout Austria by ORF.
-In 2024, the Festival of Joy will be dedicated to the thematic focus "Law and Justice in National Socialism".
+The Festival of Joy 2025 will take place on 8 May 2025 at 7:30 pm at Heldenplatz in Vienna.
+This year’s Festival of Joy will once again be streamed internationally with English subtitles on the online platforms of the Mauthausen Committee Austria and broadcast throughout Austria by ORF.

 Everything at a glance